-NOTE 23 -- SUBSEQUENT EVENT
+NOTE 23 - NRG EXCHANGE OFFER

 In February 2002, Xcel Energy announced its intention to commence an exchange offer by which Xcel Energy would acquire all of the outstanding publicly held shares of NRG Energy.
 In the announcement Xcel Energy stated its intention to close this transaction in April 2002 and stated that in the offer, NRG Energy shareholders would receive 0.4846 shares of Xcel Energy common stock in a tax-free exchange for each outstanding share of NRG Energy common stock.
+See updated disclosures related to Xcel Energy's support in Note 25.